-The CPUC assumptions7 signal to existing CHP resources that they are at risk of retirement as soon as their current PPA expires, given that they also nearing the expiration of that assumed 40-year operating life.
-Such an assumption of retirement and decreasing CHP capacity is inconsistent with the original intent of the CPUC's QF/CHP Program and representations made to the Federal Energy Regulatory Commission to sustain the state-administered program.
+The CPUC assumptions7 signal to existing CHP resources that they are at risk of retirement as soon as their current PPA expires, given that they are also nearing the expiration of that assumed 40-year operating life.
+Such an assumption of retirement and decreasing CHP capacity is inconsistent both with the physical operation of the resources, and with the original intent of the CPUC's QF/CHP Program and representations made to the Federal Energy Regulatory Commission to sustain the State-administered program.
 The CPUC QF/CHP Program was expressly intended, in part, to create an on-going procurement program for existing, efficient CHP resources.
 The Settlement itself promised the platform for an ongoing CHP retention program.